juliuspfadt/juliuspfadt.github.io/index.md

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
 So far, I have mainly focused on methods for psychometrics, specifically, reliability estimation and structural equation modeling.

-I strongly believe that science should be free and accessible to everyone.
-Thus, I aim to publish open-access and implement all methods in free and open-source software, i.e., R and JASP.
+I strongly believe that science should be accessible to everyone.
+Thus, I try to publish open-access whenever possible and implement all methods I develop in free and open-source software, i.e., R and JASP.

 <font size="2"> Sometime in the future, this site may also contain some of my non-work related adventures.
 We'll see.  </font>